dwyl/phoenix-liveview-counter-tutorial/README.md

 -->

-Build your _first_ App using Phoenix LiveView to understand all the basics in 20 minutes or less!
+Build your _first_ App using Phoenix LiveView and understand all the basic concepts in 20 minutes or less!

 <div>
   <a href="https://live-view-counter.herokuapp.com/">